 The thought crept into my brain stealthily: Why tell him?
 Why hurt him?
 Don't be a fool.
 You can still be a good wife to him, you can still make him happy.
-He needn't ever know you married him without loving him.
+He needn't ever know you married him without loving

 I sat up straight.
 No!
 I was done with lying.
-I'd tell him-now, this minute, before that traitorous impulse could weaken me.
+I'd tell him-now, this minute, before that traitorous impulse open-air kind of silence.

+could weaken me.

 "Bill," I said, "stop the car, please.

 Over on the side of the road somewhere.
-There's something I've got to

-tell you.
-When you've heard it you-

-you may not want to go on this honeymoon."
+There's something I've got to tell you.
+When you've heard it you you may not want to go on this honey-